Доступно с лицензией Location Referencing.

 A collection of routes, measured to a specific LRM in Roads and Highways.

-An event that represents a single point location on a route at a specific measure.
+A point event represents a single point location on a route at a specific measure.

 A linear LRS feature.